WeMakecc/gitbook-template/en/test-page.md

 # Special blockquotes {#specialblockquote}

 > **info-icon**
-> Content goes here
+> Here is an info blockquote with icon

 > **info**
-> Content goes here
+> Here is an info blockquote without icon

 > **tip-icon**
-> Content goes here
+> Here is a tip blockquote with icon

 > **tip**
-> Content goes here
+> Here is a tip blockquote without icon

 > **danger-icon**
-> Content goes here
+> Here is a danger blockquote with icon

 > **danger**
-> Content goes here
+> Here is a danger blockquote without icon

 > **success-icon**
-> Content goes here
+> Here is a success blockquote with icon

 > **success**
-> Content goes here
+> Here is a success blockquote without icon

 ---